Work, Weariness, and Warcrack

 WordPress Love

-I love wordpress.
-My first thought about making new websites for clients, friends, or myself is “How can I do this with wordpress?”.
+I love WordPress.
+My first thought about making new websites for clients, friends, or myself is “How can I do this with WordPress?”.
 In most cases, there is a way.
-I have used more open source php/mysql content management systems over the years than I can count, and at this point wordpress is my favorite by far.
+I have used more open source php/mysql content management systems over the years than I can count, and at this point WordPress is my favorite by far.

 The code is clean.
 That is the thing I love best.
 The file structure makes sense.
 It is usually pretty easy to completely customize a site design by altering only the theme files.
 In most other systems that I have used, hacking the core files is part of customizing the design, and updating the core files can be a nightmare.
-I do end up hacking wordpress plugin and widget files from time to time, but that usually has more to do with function than design.
+I do end up hacking WordPress plugin and widget files from time to time, but that usually has more to do with function than design.

-A basic install of wordpress is small and fast.
+A basic install of WordPress is small and fast.
 I like that.
 The plugin system is excellent and the developer community is incredible!
 It is nice to be able to customize site features as needed, rather than having to install a gigantic supersystem every time that overwhelms clients and has a negative impact on site performance.

-My favorite wordpress plugins and widgets:
+My favorite WordPress plugins and widgets: